 Sometimes first impressions are wrong.
 That’s true for Ivy and Bean who initially thought they would never be best friends.

 Thankfully for us, they get into a pickle where they need each other and develop a really special friendship full of empathy and understanding as they navigate life.

-Now, as it can be the case with many kids books, this series does have some name-calling, implies that sisters are always mean to one another, and the characters are pretty mischievous.
+Now, as it can be the case with many kids’ books, this series does have some name-calling.
+They also imply that sisters are always mean to one another, and the characters are pretty mischievous.

 But, in the end, there are always consequences for their escapades and it’s a great opportunity to talk to your kids about other choices the characters could have made.

 This book series focuses on an 8-year-old boy named Archie Morningstar.

 In this funny first story of the series, Archie learns that his father is not just a taxi driver, but a space-taxi driver.

 And because it’s Take Your Kid to Work Day, he gets to ride along for the adventure of a lifetime!